ai

 Build an AI Assistant with LangGraph, Vercel, and Next.js: Use Gmail as a Tool Securely

 Learn how to build a tool-calling AI agent using LangGraph, Vercel AI SDK, and Next.js.
-Integrate different kinds of tools in them.
+Integrate different kinds of tools into them.
 Use Google services like Gmail, Calendar, and Drive as tools secured using Auth0 Token Vault.

 AI agents and Operators are the next big things in software development.
 In a previous post, we discussed how AI agents are taking center stage by seamlessly integrating with multiple digital tools to be more efficient.
-In this post, we will be building a personal assistant that can use different types of tools.
+In this post, we will build a personal assistant that can use different types of tools.
 Both simple unauthenticated tools and more complex authenticated tools like Gmail, Calendar, and Google Drive.

 If you haven't read the previous post, I recommend you do so before continuing to better understand tool calling in AI agents and how security is currently handled.